2023 Most Popular Precision Production Associate Degree Schools in Michigan

 Women make up 9% of the precision production majors at the school.

-Out of the 22 schools in Michigan that were part of this year’s ranking, Washtenaw Community College landed the # 2 spot on the list.
-Washtenaw Community College is a large public school located in the large suburb of Ann Arbor.
+The in-demand associate degree programs at Washtenaw Community College helped the school earn the #2 place on this year’s ranking of the most popular precision production schools in Michigan.
+Washtenaw Community College is a fairly large public school located in the large suburb of Ann Arbor.

 Women make up 13% of the precision production majors at the school.